dtrocellier/brain_kart/README.md

 **Step 3 :**
 - Open the Pyhton Notebook
-- Install the packages with pip if you do not have them
+- Install the packages with pip if you do not have them :
+    - with the command : pip install -r requirements.txt

 **Step 4 :**
 - Open the Open Vibe Designer with the scenarios